 The 10th United States Infantry Regiment lost 3 officers and 83 enlisted men killed or mortally wounded and 3 officers and 49 enlisted men to disease during the Civil War.
-The regiment is honored by a monument at Gettysburg.
+The regiment is referenced on a War Department marker at Antietam and honored by a monument at Gettysburg.

 Company C at Fort Wise, Colo.